Skip to content

 What is brand positioning and why does a brandbook include it?

-A brandbook without positioning is just a style guide.
-The strategic section defines what Adriano actually stands for: Brand claim: Adriano — the Adriatic, right here in Trenčín.
+For Adriano, we landed on: Adriano — the Adriatic, right here in Trenčín.
 Target audience: couples aged 30–50 seeking a genuine dining experience, companies organizing business dinners, travelers looking for authentic Mediterranean cuisine in Central Europe.
-Differentiator: Adriano isn't another Italian pizzeria — it's the first genuinely Mediterranean restaurant in Trenčín focused on fresh seafood and Istrian cuisine.
+The differentiator: Adriano isn't another Italian pizzeria — it's the first genuinely Mediterranean restaurant in Trenčín focused on fresh seafood and Istrian cuisine.

 Adriano brand mission and positioning